mfontanini/presenterm/docs/src/guides/basics.md

 ## Introduction

 This guide teaches you how to use _presenterm_.
-At this point you should have already installed _presenterm_, otherwise visit the [installation](/docs/install.md) guide to get started.
+At this point you should have already installed _presenterm_, otherwise visit the [installation](installation.html) guide to get started.

-## Quick start
+### Quick start

-Download the example presentation and run it using:
+Download the demo presentation and run it using:

 ```shell
 git clone https://github.com/mfontanini/presenterm.git